John R. Neill

-John Rea Neill (November 12, 1877 – September 19, 1943) was a magazine and children's book illustrator primarily known for illustrating more than forty stories set in the Land of Oz, including L. Frank Baum's, Ruth Plumly Thompson's, and three of his own.
-His pen-and-ink drawings have become identified almost exclusively with the Oz series.
-He did a great deal of magazine and newspaper illustration work which is not as well known today.
+John Rea Neill (November 12, 1877 – September 19, 1943) was a magazine and children's book illustrator primarily known for illustrating more than forty books set in the Land of Oz.
+Those books include all but one of those written by L. Frank Baum, as well as those written by Ruth Plumly Thompson, and three that Neill himself wrote.
+He also illustrated other books, and magazine and newspaper stories.

+It has been said that "Neill possessed a sweeping flair and whimsicality that brought Oz even more vividly to life," and that although Neill "is particularly remembered for his imaginative concepts; his technique, composition, and draftsmanship were equally outstanding."

 Early life

+Neill was born in Philadelphia, Pennsylvania.
+Neill’s father, Robert Rea Neill, was born in Ireland in 1845, and came to the United States when he was 17.
+Neill’s mother, Mary, was born in Nyack, New York in 1847.
+Robert and Mary wed in 1870; they had eight children.
+They settled in the Bella Vista area of Philadelphia.
+Robert ran a neighborhood laundry.
+Neill’s father died when Neill was 10.

-Born in Philadelphia, Pennsylvania, John R. Neill did his first illustration work for the Philadelphia's Central High School newspaper in 1894-95.
-Neill dropped out of Pennsylvania Academy of the Fine Arts after one semester because he said, "they have nothing to teach me".
+John R. Neill did his first illustration work for the Philadelphia's Central High School newspaper and yearbook in 1894–95.
+Neill then enrolled in Pennsylvania Academy of the Fine Arts, but left after one semester, purportedly saying, "They have nothing to teach me".
+He was 18.

+In 1900 he settled in Brooklyn, New York.
+He was hired by The New York Evening Journal, where he met the artist Joseph Clement Coll.

+He moved back to Philadelphia in 1901, and was hired by The Philadelphia Public Ledger.
+He married Elsie Barrows in Philadelphia on October 7, 1902.
 He then turned to advertising art for the Wanamaker department store in Philadelphia.
-He became a staff artist of the Philadelphia North American newspaper, for which he produced features like the comics strip Toyland, illustrations for the serialization of 'The Fate of a Crown' (a book by L. Frank Baum), Children's Stories That Never Grow Old, and the Sunday comics page 'The Little Journeys of Nip and Tuck' with verses by W.R.
+In 1904, he became a staff artist of the Philadelphia North American newspaper, where he met L. Frank Baum, and he produced features including the comics strip Toyland, illustrations for the serialization of The Fate of a Crown (a book by L. Frank Baum), Children's Stories That Never Grow Old, and the Sunday comics page "The Little Journeys of Nip and Tuck" with verses by W.R.
 Bradford (1909–1910).

-He was first commissioned to illustrate The Marvelous Land of Oz, the second Oz book L. Frank Baum wrote, published in 1904; The Wonderful Wizard of Oz had been illustrated by W. W. Denslow, with whom Baum argued and lost contact afterward.
+He was first commissioned to illustrate The Marvelous Land of Oz, the second Oz book L. Frank Baum wrote, published in 1904.
+For each Oz book, Baum's publishers would send Neill the manuscript, and Neill would work on the illustrations in a studio in Lumberville, Pennsylvania.